Rabbeinu Tam: Biography

-Jacob ben Meir was born in the French country village of Ramerupt, today in the Aube département of northern-central France, to Meir ben Shmuel and Yocheved, daughter of Rashi.
-His primary teachers were his father and his brother, Shmuel ben Meir, known as Rashbam.
+Jacob ben Meir was born in the French country village of Ramerupt, now in Aube in northern-central France, to Meir ben Samuel and Yokheved, daughter of Rashi.
+His primary teachers were his father,and his brother Samuel ben Meir, known as Rashbam.
 His other brothers were Isaac, known as the Rivam, and Solomon the Grammarian.
-He married Miriam, the sister of Rabbi Shimshon ben Yosef of Falaise, Calvados, who may have been his second wife.
+He married Miriam, the sister of Shimshon ben Yosef of Falaise, Calvados, who may have been his second wife.

 His reputation as a legal scholar spread far beyond France.
-Avraham ibn Daud, the Spanish chronicler of the sages, mentioned Rabbeinu Tam in his Sefer HaKabbalah, but not Rashi.
-The Italian Mishnaic exegete, Rabbi Isaac ben Melchizedek of Siponto, maintained a written correspondence with Rabbeinu Tam.
-Rabbeinu Tam's work is also cited by Rabbi Zerachya HaLevi, a Provençal critic.
+Abraham ibn Daud of the Taifa of Córdoba, a chronicler of the sages, mentioned Rabbeinu Tam in his Sefer ha-Qabbalah (but not Rashi).
+The Italian Mishnaic exegete Isaac ben Melchizedek of Siponto, maintained a written correspondence with Rabbeinu Tam.
+Rabbeinu Tam's work is also cited by Zerachiah ha-Levi of Girona, a Catalonian critic living in Lunel, Provence.
 He maintained a scholarly correspondence with Aaron ben Joseph of Beaugency and received questions from students throughout France and from the Italian communities of Bari and Otranto.

 Rabbeinu Tam gave his Beth Din the title of "the generation's [most] significant court", and indeed, he is known for communal enactments improving Jewish family life, education, and women's status.
-At times, he criticised Halakhic opponents, notably in his controversies with Meshullam of Melun and Efraim of Regensburg.
+At times, he criticised halakhic opponents, notably in his controversies with Meshullam of Melun and Efraim of Regensburg.

 In or around 1160, a synod was held in Troyes as part of the Takkanot Shum.
-This synod was led by Rabbeinu Tam, his brother, the Rashbam, and Eliezer ben Nathan (the Ra'avan).
-Over 250 rabbis from communities all over France attended as well.
-A number of communal decrees were enacted at the synod covering both Jewish-Gentile relations as well as matters relating internally to the Jewish community.
+This synod was led by Rabbeinu Tam, his brother and his father, and Eliezer ben Nathan.
+Over 250 hakhams from communities all over France attended as well.
+Several communal decrees were enacted at the synod covering both Jewish-Gentile relations as well as matters relating internally to the Jewish community.

 Halakhic disputes

 Phylacteries

-Legend has it that when Rashi was holding his infant grandson, the baby touched the phylacteries (tefillin) that were on Rashi's head.
-Rashi predicted that this grandson would later disagree with him about the order of the scripts that are put in the head tefillin.
-Regardless of the episode's veracity, Rabbeinu Tam did disagree with the opinion of his antecedent.
-Today, both "Rashi tefillin" and "Rabbeinu Tam tefillin" are produced: the Shulchan Aruch requires wearing Rashi's version and recommends that God-fearing Jews wear both in order to satisfy both halakhic opinions.
-However:
+Legend has it that when Rashi was holding his infant grandson, the baby touched the tefillin on Rashi's head, and Rashi predicted that this grandson would later disagree with him about the order of the scripts that are put in the head tefillin.
+Rabbeinu Tam did disagree with Rashi and today, both "Rashi tefillin" and "Rabbeinu Tam tefillin" are produced: the Shulchan Aruch requires wearing Rashi's version and recommends that Jews wear both to satisfy both halakhic opinions.

-However, many Sephardic and chasidic Jews wear Rabbeinu Tam's Tefillin (in addition to wearing Rashi's) per opinions presented in the Shulchan Aruch and its extensive commentaries authored throughout the early-modern and modern era.
-The rise and articulation of chasidic philosophy has conflated the kabbalistic and halakhic aspects of Rabbeinu Tam's position, popularizing the custom to wear both pairs every day.
+However, the Sephardic custom also followed in Hasidic Judaism is to wear Rabbeinu Tam's tefillin in addition to wearing Rashi's following the opinions presented in the Shulchan Aruch and its extensive commentaries authored throughout the early modern era and after.
+The rise and articulation of Hasidic Judaism has conflated the kabbalistic and halakhic aspects of Rabbeinu Tam's position, popularizing the custom to wear both pairs every day.
 Wearing Rabbeinu Tam tefillin is an almost universal custom among the many and diverse communities that follow the teachings of the Baal Shem Tov and his students.